Antnee/acmewidgetco/README.md

 etc) then the configured price will be returned.

 Discounts are supported via the `Offer` interface.
-The example given in the challenge is where the customer buys one ref widget and gets the second for half price.
+The example given in the challenge is where the customer buys one red widget and gets the second for half price.
 This is included in the `OfferRedWidgetBulk` class;

 ## Third party code in use